 The most significant difference lies in security requirements.
 Propelld vs Indian Bank education loan collateral requirements clearly show a divergence in philosophy.

-For students targeting high loan amounts (above ₹7.5 Lakhs) without the ability to pledge an immovable asset, Propelld offers a clear advantage with its collateral-free limit of up to ₹1 Crore for global education.
+For students targeting higher loan amounts without the ability to pledge an immovable asset, Propelld offers a clear advantage with its collateral-free limit of up to ₹1 Crore (study abroad) / ₹40 Lakhs (domestic).

-Indian Bank is better suited for students with substantial collateral willing to finance a larger secured loan amount.
+Indian Bank is better suited for students with substantial collateral, or those admitted to Premier Elite institutes who qualify for larger collateral-free limits.

 2. Interest Rate Structures and Costs